 Golden Driller: Titanic Oil Man

-In a long-ago and more bountiful time, Tulsa, Oklahoma, sat atop the world's largest known pool of oil.
-Drilling derricks were everywhere -- even on the lawn of the state capitol -- and the city called itself "Oil Capital of the World."
+At one time, Tulsa, Oklahoma sat atop the world's largest-known ocean of oil.
+Drilling derricks were everywhere, even on the lawn of the state capitol.
+The city called itself "Oil Capital of the World."

-The Golden Driller is reportedly the largest free-standing statue in the world.
-He is 76 feet tall, so high that he rests his right hand atop an actual production oil derrick.
-Built of iron and concrete, he weighs nearly 22 tons and is expected to survive 200 mph tornadoes.
-He was declared Oklahoma's official state monument in 1979, and the plaque at his base dedicates him "to the men of the petroleum industry who by their vision and daring have created from God's abundance a better life for mankind."
+The Golden Driller is still the tallest free-standing statue in the U.S. He's so high that he rests his gloved right hand on a real Oklahoma oil derrick.
+Built of steel and concrete, he weighs nearly 22 tons and is expected to survive 200 mph tornadoes.
+The plaque at his base dedicates him "to the men of the petroleum industry who by their vision and daring have created from God's abundance a better life for mankind."

 There isn't much room between the Golden Driller and the parking lot, which means that visitors have to stand near his big boots, enjoying a heads-up view that is both steep and startling.
 Occasionally someone in Tulsa will suggest that the big man be moved deeper into the Fairgrounds (now called "Expo Square"), where his naked chest and manly pants might be less visible.
 "I don't foresee that happening," said Sara Thompson, marketing supervisor for Expo Square.
 "He's really big and very heavy."
 As for altering the Golden Driller -- which some say has happened in the past to make him less virile -- Sara said that to her knowledge that had never occurred, and never will.
 "We're very sensitive about keeping his image static."